PayPal: Criticism and controversies

-PayPal faced criticism over their policies related to changing the name on a user's account.
-Critics cited the complicated system involved in changing names, which require legal and government-issued identification.
-This system has been seen as impacting transgender users, who find trouble in using preferred names and pronouns.
+PayPal faces criticism over its policy requiring that the name on a user account must match the account holder's legal name, and that any user seeking to change the name on their account must provide government-issued photo identification.
+Trans and nonbinary users and rights advocates object because this means that any trans user whose preferred name differs from their legal name is forced to use their deadname instead.
+They say this is not only disrespectful, but also endangers trans users, because the name on the PayPal account is revealed to the payee whenever a user makes a payment, thereby outing the user and potentially exposing them to people who may harass or injure them.
+By contrast, other financial companies, such as MasterCard, have made it easier for trans and nonbinary users to change the names on their accounts.

-In July 2021, PayPal announced a plan to collaborate with the Anti-Defamation League's Center on Extremism, the League of United Latin American Citizens, and several other nonprofits to analyze its users' transactions in order to investigate the finances of extremist and hate groups in the United States and share the results with law enforcement, policymakers, and other financial corporations; the ADL's CEO, Jonathan Greenblatt, stated that this initiative is meant to help "mitigat[e] extremist threats" and to "help disrupt those activities."
+In July 2021, PayPal announced a plan to collaborate with the Anti-Defamation League (ADL) Center on Extremism, the League of United Latin American Citizens, and several other nonprofits to analyze its users' transactions in order to investigate the finances of extremist and hate groups in the United States, and to share the results with law enforcement, policymakers, and other financial corporations.
+The ADL's CEO, Jonathan Greenblatt, stated that this initiative is meant to help "mitigat[e] extremist threats."

-In May 2022, Branko Marcetic wrote in Jacobin magazine that PayPal had cancelled the accounts of a number of left-wing media sites and frozen their funds.
-PayPal gave no explanation for its action, but the article linked the cancellations with the media sites' criticism of US policy in relation to the Russian invasion of Ukraine.
-Consortium News, Mint Press News and journalist Alan MacLeod were mentioned as those whose accounts had been cancelled.
-Marcetic wrote that the freezing of Wikileaks' account over a decade earlier had provided a precedent for PayPal's action.

-In September 2022, PayPal shut the accounts of the British social commentator Toby Young, and two connected organisations: the Free Speech Union and The Daily Sceptic website.
-PayPal said that the accounts were closed because of breaches its acceptable use policy, apparently because of alleged misinformation about COVID-19 vaccines.
+In September 2022, PayPal closed the accounts of the British social commentator Toby Young and two connected organisations: the Free Speech Union and The Daily Sceptic website.
+PayPal said that it closed the accounts because of breaches of its acceptable use policy, alleging misinformation about COVID-19 vaccines.
 PayPal reversed the decision a few days later.